kluu1/Intro_to_Terraform/README.md

-# Intro_to_Terraform
+# Intro to Terraform: Provision EC2 Instance and Install Jenkins
-This is the complete source code to my blog post on Medium on "Intro to Terraform: Provision EC2 Instance and Install Jenkins".
+This is the complete source code to my blog post on Medium.
 Check it out:

 PLACEHOLDER